wp-plugins/genesis-extra-settings-transporter/readme.txt

 2. Genesis Extra Settings Transporter: plugin help tab. ([Click here for larger version of screenshot](https://www.dropbox.com/s/anio9js893294q0/screenshot-2.png))

 == Changelog ==

+= 1.2.0 (2013-03-22) =
+* NEW: Added plugin support for "WP Genesis Box" -- free, by Jimmy Peña.
+* NEW: Added plugin support for "Dynamic Content Gallery (DCG)" (free, by Adew Walker/ studiograsshopper.ch) - from the Genesis ecosystem :).
+* NEW: Added plugin support for "WP-Cycle" (free, by Nathan Rice) - from the Genesis ecosystem :).
+* NEW: Added child theme support for "Sandbox Theme" -- premium, by Surefire Themes brand.
+* NEW: Added child theme support for "Eshop" and "Tequila" -- both are premium, by ZigZagPress brand.
+* UPDATE: Load translations only within admin area to further improve performance.
+* CODE: Minor code/documentation updates & improvements.
+* UPDATE: Updated German translations and also the .pot file for all translators!

 = 1.1.0 (2013-02-01) =
 * Added plugin support for "Genesis Custom Backgrounds", "Genesis Custom Post Types Archives" and "Genesis Portfolio" -- all free, by Travis Smith.